FiPf/recoil_effects_in_parton_showers/README.md

   This folder contains the Rust implementation of the thrust axis and thrust value computation, described in *Section `Thrust Algorithm`*.
 The Rust version significantly improves performance compared to a pure Python implementation.

 The code is structured to be modular and hopefully easy to extend or adapt for future studies.

+## Important Note
+If you are unable to use the Rust thrust function, you can use the Python code.
+In the file where the shower is stored (for example, shower.py), uncomment the import of the Python version at the top of the file and comment out the Rust version.
+However, this will signficantly slow down the process.